michaelgriffithsaus/ops-challenge/README.md

 # MYOB ops challenge

-This repository contains the code and documentation for the myob operations technical test (see https://github.com/MYOB-Technology/ops-technical-test)
+This repository contains the code and documentation for my submission of the MYOB operations technical test (see https://github.com/MYOB-Technology/ops-technical-test)

+This test was very fun to do and the openended-ness of the specification was challenging as i needed to select technologies that could work everywhere as well as being careful that i didn't go too far out of scope.

 # Assumptions

-List any assumptions made about the challenge

 # The app

-explain what the applicaiton does and its inner workings
+The application is a simple REST api service that responds on the following endpoints.

+/
+/health (applicaiton health check)
+/metadata (build properties and application info)

 # Design Choices